 COVID-19 continues to impact many aspects of daily life and the global economy.
-Travel, movement and operational restrictions have been implemented by many countries including the UAE with real estate market having experienced significant lower levels of transaction volume and liquidity.
-For hotel properties specifically, COVID-19 has impacted the operations in the form of government lockdowns, decreased occupancy and lower Revenue per Available Room, which resulted in an indicator of impairment for hotel properties being present.
-Consequently, an impairment assessment was performed.
-In arriving at fair value less costs to sell, the third party valuers have used their market knowledge and professional judgment and have attached less weight to previous market evidence for comparison purposes.
-In these circumstances, a greater degree of uncertainty exists in estimating fair values of hotel properties in comparison to a more active market.
+New strains of the COVID-19 virus have been discovered in 2021, which are characterised by higher transmission rates.
+Travel, movement and operational restrictions have been implemented by many countries including the UAE, with some real estate markets having experienced lower levels of transaction activity and liquidity.
+For hotel properties specifically, COVID-19 impacted the operations in the form of government lockdowns, decreased occupancy and lower Revenue per Available Room, which resulted in an indicator of impairment for hotel properties being present.
+Nevertheless, as per the third party valuers as at the valuation date, property markets are mostly functioning again with transaction volumes and other relevant evidence at levels where enough market evidence exists upon which to base opinions of the values.